Is Japan expensive…?

 Unique Accommodations in Japan

 Remember those Nihon-specific eccentricities I mentioned?
 Well, now we’re talking about them.
-They’ll either offer you a cheap alternative or a not-so-cheap alternative to the other accommodations in Japan, but either way, you should still check them out!
+They’ll either offer you a cheap alternative (like capsule hotels in Tokyo) or a not-so-cheap alternative to the other accommodations in Japan, but either way, you should still check them out!
 Because this is Japan and Japan is crazy!

 A car full pof Japanese people smiling